-Once a data protection form has been signed by the candidate, a series of psychometric tests (recommended by the Professional Association of Teachers with Specific learning difficulties (PATOSS) and acceptable to JCQ) are administered to determine processing, reading and writing speeds using standardised scores.
+We re-assess all students with existing access arrangements to check that the arrangement is still appropriate to their needs and to provide core evidence to corroborate an application for Access Arrangement(s) in all Key Stage 5 written examinations.
+A series of psychometric tests (recommended by The Professional Association of Teachers of Students with Specific Learning Difficulties (PATOSS) and acceptable to JCQ) are administered to determine processing, reading and writing speeds using standardised scores.

-The assessment is conducted in-house by the qualified Access Arrangements Coordinator, who compares the literacy of an individual student against a standardised set of peer results.
-If the standardised scores fulfil JCQ's criteria, a decision about the best access arrangement(s) will be made in conjunction with the student.
-Subsequent support and practice in the use of the appropriate Access Arrangement(s) is offered by the individual school departments.
+The assessment is conducted in-house by Specialist Assessor (appointed by the Head of Centre), qualified to administer the tests, which compare the literacy of an individual student against a standardised set of peer results.
+Subsequent support and practice in use of appropriate Access Arrangements is offered by the department.

-7. Privately Commissioned Assessments
+6.1 Privately Commissioned Assessments

 The school can only accept privately commissioned assessments where the external assessor has, before assessment, established a relationship with the school.
-This is set out in the Joint Council for Qualifications (JCQ) publication, 'Access Arrangements and Reasonable Adjustments':
+This is set out in the JCQ publication,

+'Access Arrangements and Reasonable Adjustments':